maxsonBraunLab/Bulk-RNA-seq-pipeline-SE/README.md

 $ snakemake -np --verbose
 ```

-Once your files are symbolically linked, you can submit the jobs batch-style to exacloud via your terminal window.
+Once your files are symbolically linked, you can submit the jobs batch-style to ARC (formerly Exacloud) via your terminal window.
 This is most appropriate when running many heavy processes like read alignment.

 ```
 $ snakemake -j <n jobs> --use-conda --profile slurm --cluster-config cluster.yaml